 The popularity of drum machines has started soaring in recent years, especially among intermediate players who are looking to practice and grow their skills or those who are interested in DJ-ing or releasing mash-up music as independent artists.
 However, the machines have also found applications in mainstream drum playing, and even though there are significant numbers of them on the market today, a lot of people are still facing difficulties in choosing the right machine for their needs.

-The most important priority when picking drum machines is definitely the quality.
+The most important priority when picking drum machines is quality.
 A lot of machines are designed to mimic the sound of real drums, and finding something that offers a realistic sound is indeed very important.
 Additionally, the cost is also something you probably want to consider, but at the end of the day, the quality and range of the sound effects are what matter.
 The following are some of the best drum machine options for you to consider in your quest for the ultimate beats.

 Best Drum Machines on the Market

 Novation Circuit Groove Box with Sample Import: 2-Part Synth, 4-Part Drum Machine and Sequencer Review

 The Circuit Groove Box is the first groove box Novation released ever since 1995.
 This is a stand-alone product that contains a four-part drum machine, a deep sequencer, and two polyphonic synths with six notes that can select each of the 64 preset sounds installed.
 This groove box is focused on intuitiveness, experimentation, and immediacy.
 However, it still has the familiar Novation feel that most of the brand's products have.

 This drum machine is well-made, although it is a bit lightweight.
 It has a matte black top, with a base made of a material similar to rubber and rounded corners.
 Everything does feel a little bit cheap, but nothing that is bothersome.